andrzejkaras/browser-extension-event-bus/README.md

 Library is still on development stage.
 So please create an issues if you have some ideas or problems.

+### Unit tests

+If you want implement some new features or test something locally you can use `Jest` framework to do it.
+Take a look at `__tests__` directory.
+In order to run all tests please execute `npm run test` command.

 ## Known issues and limitations

 As you know we could distinguish a couple of sub-packages in browser extension: